Mawiszus/TOAD-GUI/README.md

 * ![gear toad](icons/gear_toad.png) Generate a level of the size defined in the entries below
 * ![save button](icons/save_button.png) Save the currently loaded level level to a `.txt` or `.png` image file
 * ![play button](icons/play_button.png) Play the currently loaded level

+**NOTE:** When a generator is opened, it will not show any files in the dialog window.
+That is intended behavior for `askdirectory()` of tkinter.
+Just navigate to the correct path and click "Open" regardless.

 When a level is loaded, **right clicking** a point in the preview will allow you to change the token at that specific spot.
 If you resample the level, any changes made will be lost.